-22. Effective and appropriate steps were not taken to prevent irregular expenditure amounting to R9 817 000, as disclosed in note 38 to the financial statements, as required by section 51(1)(b)(ii) of the PFMA.
-Most of the irregular expenditure was caused by deviations from the normal procurement process that did not comply with National Treasury Instruction Note 3 of 2016/17.
+19. Effective and appropriate steps were not taken to prevent irregular expenditure amounting to R8 097 000 disclosed in note 38 to the annual financial statements, as required by section 51(1)(b)(ii) of the PFMA.
+The irregular expenditure of R370 000 incurred in the current financial year was as a result of the contravention of SCM prescripts.
+Further irregular expenditure incurred in previous years amounting to R7 727 000, was also identified in the current year.